-Beating the belly bloat:
+Beating the belly bloat

 1. EAT LOW GI, HIGH PROTEIN FOODS

-Add in these known fat burning foods:
+Add into your diet these known fat burning foods

 - Raw Almonds